 Establish a work history as the reliable, capable employee your future boss wants on their team.

-On payday (the 25th of each month, or the Friday before if the 25th is on a Saturday or Sunday), go to the Business Office to pick up your check or endorse it over to your student account.
+On payday (typically the 26th of each month), go to the Business Office to pick up your check or endorse it over to your student account.

 You may choose to apply your earnings toward your student account, once you receive approval from Karen Garcia in the Office of Financial Aid/Student Accounts.

 Your ability to directly apply your student employment income to your student account depends upon:

 - a completed, current-year student employment contract on file

 - the number of hours on the contract